 Because we borrow funds to make investments, our net investment income will depend, in part, upon the difference between the rate at which we borrow funds and the rate at which we invest those funds.
 As a result, we can offer no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
 In periods of rising interest rates when we have debt outstanding, our cost of funds will increase, which could reduce our net investment income.
 We expect that our long-term fixed-rate investments will be financed primarily with equity and long-term debt.
-Adverse developments resulting from changes in interest rates or hedging transactions could have a material adverse effect on our business, financial condition and results of operations.
-Also, we have limited experience in entering into hedging transactions, and we may have to purchase or develop such expertise.
+Adverse developments resulting from changes in interest rates could have a material adverse effect on our business, financial condition and results of operations.